Red Wings reveal protected, available players for Seattle expansion draft

-The NHL has announced the list of players who are protected — or more importantly left unprotected — for the upcoming Seattle Kraken expansion draft.
+(WXYZ) -- The NHL has announced the list of players who are protected — or more importantly left unprotected — for the upcoming Seattle Kraken expansion draft.

 Teams submitted their protected player lists to the league Saturday following a busy day of league-wide deals that helped teams solidify rosters and make decisions on what players would be exposed to Seattle ahead of Wednesday’s expansion draft.